shakes76/PatternAnalysis-2024/recognition/s4765132_ADNI_GFNet/README.md

 # Alzheimer’s Disease Classification Using Global Filter Network (GFNet)

 ## Introduction
-This project implements Alzheimer's disease classification using the ADNI dataset and Global Filter Network (GFNet) model.
+This project uses Python to implement Alzheimer's disease classification using the ADNI dataset and Global Filter Network (GFNet) model.

 ### GFNet Model
 GFNet is a deep learning network, which can efficiently capture long-range dependencies in image data by using frequency-domain analysis.
 It is especially designed for processing and classifying images.
 It is originally based on the vision Transformer and CNNs, but introduces some key updates.
 The self-attention mechanism of the vision Transformer is replaced with Fourier transforms in GFNet, which improve the computational effectiveness and enables more effective global feature extraction [\[1\]](#reference1).
 Additionally, GFNet incorporates design elements from CNN, especially in its hierarchical model variant, which enables capturing local spatial features.
 These characteristics make GFNet as a powerful and robust tool for handling complex image classification tasks.

 Here is the architecture of GFNet.

 ![GFNet Architecture](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*rkWAbLHZjMjnOpfmAmFc3w.png)

 Based on the architecture of GFNet, there are four key components.